trr266/treat/README.md

 - `data`: A directory where data is stored.
 You will see that it again contains sub-directories and a README file that explains their purpose.
 You will also see that in the `external` sub-directory there are two data files.
 Again, the README file explains their content.

 - `doc`: Here you will find Quarto files containing text and program instructions that will become our paper and presentation.
-Again, there is a Python and an R vrariant.
+Again, there is a Python and an R variant.

 - `info`: This is a folder that can store additional documentation.
 In our case you will find a RMarkdown file that introduces our TRR 266-themed ggplot theme.